Here are the key developments in the weekslong search for Nancy Guthrie

 By Danya Gainor, Chelsea Bailey, Karina Tsui, CNN

-(CNN) — The search for missing 84-year-old Nancy Guthrie, mother of “Today” show host Savannah Guthrie, has stretched into a third, anguished week, with mounting pressure on investigators and a family grappling with uncertainty.
+Tucson, Arizona (CNN) — The search for 84-year-old Nancy Guthrie, mother of “Today” show host Savannah Guthrie, has stretched into a third, anguished week, with mounting pressure on investigators and a family grappling with uncertainty.

 Nancy Guthrie was last seen on January 31, before she was apparently kidnapped, disappearing from her secluded home in Arizona’s Catalina Foothills without her phone – or critical medications.

-The long days since she vanished have been marked by disturbing twists: purported ransom notes demanding millions of dollars, an intensive investigation, emotional video pleas from Nancy Guthrie’s children begging for the return of their mother, and video of an armed, masked person tampering with the doorbell camera at Nancy Guthrie’s Tucson home.
+The days since she vanished have been marked by disturbing twists: purported ransom notes demanding millions of dollars, an intensive investigation, emotional video pleas from Nancy Guthrie’s children begging for the return of their mother, and video of an armed, masked person tampering with the doorbell camera at her Tucson home.

 The latest on where things stand

+• Digital evidence: Teams of FBI and local law enforcement investigators are reviewing “thousands of hours” of video obtained from the greater Tucson area, a law enforcement official familiar with the case told CNN.

-• Family not suspects: Nancy Guthrie’s adult children and their spouses are not suspects in her February 1 disappearance from her home, the sheriff says, calling any suggestion otherwise “cruel.”
+• Family not suspects: Nancy Guthrie’s adult children and their spouses are not suspects in her February 1 disappearance, the sheriff says, calling any suggestion otherwise “cruel.”

-• No leading theory: Authorities say they believe the 84-year-old was removed from the home against her will.
+• No leading theory: Authorities say they believe Nancy Guthrie was removed from the home against her will.
 But investigators still have no leading theory about a motive, according to a source.

 • Tip lines: If you have information that could help investigators, you can call 1-800-CALL-FBI or 520-351-4900.
 You can also submit information at tips.fbi.gov.